jitsedesmet/thesis/ideas/README.md

 * Use something like `splitOnPredicate` to create some kind of index. (use virtual containers)\
   Maybe we can determine when to create an index like this based on the #read/#writes on a resource (But what predicate to split on?)
 * Define a distance metric between two shapes.
+* LDP does not say anything about physical containing.
+This means we have soft links?
+Containing is not exclusive, It also allows pagination.
+We should still be careful!
+  If we use this: how do we clarify to views/ indexes will give you the same resources at the bottom?
+* If you make your first indexing layer the auth types, you can easily give an accessible view over the pod.